-When you have the chance to switch off and refocus your energy into relaxing, your mind is free to wander and that can help when it comes to creativity and innovation.
+When you have the chance to switch off and refocus your energy on relaxing, your mind is free to wander, and that can help when it comes to creativity and innovation.
 When we’re alone, we can sit with our thoughts and not have to worry about distractions, which gives the subconscious mind time to process our thoughts and find unexpected solutions to problems.

 How to spend your alone time

 When it comes to things to do alone, there are many activities and ideas you can get inspired by that will help you make the most of your solitude and feel restored.